facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 #### Model self-chat

-If you would like to evaluate a model chatting two itself, you simply specify the appropriate model parameters in the config.
+If you would like to evaluate a model chatting to itself, you simply specify the appropriate model parameters in the config.
 The parameters are any that you would need to specify on the command line, and include things like the model-file, fixed candidates file, etc. You can see an example in the `example_model` config.

 #### JSONL Logs